Collection: Products

 Hand-laid rosette setting rather than template layout

-High-domed Persian turquoise cabochons
+High-domed turquoise cabochons consistent with Persian turquoise

 Engraved “TT” shop control mark (not the artist's signature)